-1.76%

 Headlam's UK distribution network currently comprises four national distribution hubs, 18 regional distribution centres and a supporting network of smaller warehouse premises, trade counters, showrooms and specification centres.

-In 2022, Headlam worked with 329 suppliers from21 countries and fulfilled approximately 3.6 million customer orders.
+In 2023, Headlam worked with over 259 suppliers from 25 countries and fulfilled approximately over 3 million customer orders.

 Our Supply Chain